mech-lang/mech/README.md

 ## Contents

-- table - defines a `Table`, the core data structure of Mech.
-Also defines a `Value`, which unifies the various data types (Number, String, Bool, Table).
+- **table** - defines a `Table`, the core data structure of Mech.
+Also defines a `Value`, which unifies the various data types (Number, String, Bool, Reference).
-- database - defines a `Database` of tables.
+- **database** - defines a `Database` of tables.
 Databases accept `Transactions`, which is are sets of `Changes` to the database.
-- indexes - defines the various indexes used to quickly look up information in the database
-- runtime - defines a `Runtime`, which orchestrates the compute graph; and `Blocks`, which comprise the compute graph.
+- **runtime** - defines a `Runtime`, which orchestrates the compute graph; and `Blocks`, which comprise the compute graph.
+- **indexes** - defines the various indexes used to quickly look up information in the database
-- operations - defines the primitive operations that can be performed by nodes in the compute network.
+- **operations** - defines the primitive operations that can be performed by nodes in the compute network.
+- **errors** - defines an `Error`, which holds the information necessary to track and render error messages.

+## Project Status

+Mech is currently in the **alpha** stage of development.
+This means that while some features work and are tested, programs are still likely to crash and produce incorrect results.
+We've implemented some language features, but many are not yet implemented.

+Feel free to use the language for your own satisfaction, but please don't use it for anything important.

 ## License